e1z0/UDBCDBT/README.md

 # What is UDBCDBT ?

-UDBCDBT stands for **Ultimate Dos Boot CD Build Tools** It's a kind of framework or combined package of tools required to build live bootable cdrom image (.ISO).
+**UDBCDBT** stands for **Ultimate Dos Boot CD Build Tools**.

+It's a kind of framework or combined package of tools required to build live bootable cdrom image (.ISO).
 It uses this [format](loader_templates.md) for templates to define the boot loader menu entries which are located in **/cd/images** and this [format](apptemplate.md) to define the application templates which is located in **/cd/apps/apps.ini**.
-There is possibility to generate menu entries of the applications automatically, but you can't generate boot loader menu entries yet (it can only be defined with hand).
+There is possibility to generate menu entries of the applications automatically, but you can't generate boot loader menu entries yet (it can only be defined by hand).

-**Files for apps and apps/images/ content are not shared trough this git repository due to copyright infringements**.
+**Files in /cd/apps/ and in /cd/images/ are not shared trough this git repository due to copyright infringements**.
 You can only use prebuild iso or get images/apps manually.

 # How to craft a new UDBCD .ISO image ?